 Two Microchip Cat Door Connects give insight in cats’ day

 The Microchip Cat Door Connect can be locked or unlocked remotely, and Rachel has already found this feature invaluable.
-When the neighbors were having building work done, the cats had direct access to two other gardens, one of which has a dog.
+When the neighbours were having building work done, the cats had direct access to two other gardens, one of which has a dog.
 Rachel was worried the cats might get hurt by the work going on or by the dog.
 Therefore, she locked the cat door remotely.
 She was so grateful for this feature as she would have been extremely worried all day if she hadn’t been able to lock it.

 Another reassuring feature of the cat door is that Rachel can check that one of the cats has been in to eat her food by using the app.
 Rachel tends to go on the app to find out how long the cats have been outside, which is especially useful during hot weather.
 She wants to know that the cats are going out enough to cool down because their house gets very hot in the summer.

-The cat door has made Rachel think more about her cats’ behavior.
+The cat door has made Rachel think more about her cats’ behaviour.
 She knew that Caspian didn’t go out as much as the younger cats but didn’t realise he went out quite as little as he does.
 It has made her wonder whether he is getting enough exercise.